 - A customer makes unusually large, or unusually frequent, transactions

 - A transaction is sent to, or comes from, a high-risk country

-- Payments involve a person or organisation on a sanctions list
+- Payments involve a person or organization on a sanctions list

 - A customer depositing large amounts of cash

 This is not an exhaustive list by any means.
 What it highlights are the kinds of irregular activity that should sound alarms.
 The activity may be perfectly innocent, it may also indicate your business is being exploited by money launderers, terrorist ,organizations or other serious criminals – and the authorities need to know.

 Transaction monitoring could be as simple as ensuring your employees are aware and vigilant to the dangers posed by those seeking to exploit your business.
 Perhaps you have a procedure in place for them to do that.
 In reality, such a system is only effective for small organizations where financial activity is transparent to all staff.
 For larger companies with complex, automated systems, you’ll need complex, automated Anti-Money Laundering (AML) transaction monitoring.

 Effective compliance systems sift through thousands if not millions of transactions and match them against a large variety of risk profiles.
 The tighter the settings, the more matches you’ll get.
 The result is a heavily focused examination of activity that will enable you to locate, identify and report on suspicious transactions.